RedWilly/Doge-Address-Generator-Private-Key/README.md

 Finally, it writes the wallet addresses and private keys to two separate files, addr.txt and priv.txt, using the writeFileSync function from the fs library.
 The wallet addresses are written to addr.txt and the private keys are written to priv.txt.
 The map function is used to extract the relevant data from each object in the wallets array, and the join function is used to concatenate the resulting arrays into strings with newline characters between each item.

-3.Bulk.js
-The above code is a JavaScript script that checks the balance of a number of Dogecoin wallet addresses.
+*3.Bulk.js* a javascript file that bulk checks the balance of  Dogecoin wallet addresses.

 First, it imports the dogecore-lib and fs (file system) modules and the axios library, which is used for making HTTP requests.